Recommended order quantity

 What does it mean?

 Recommended order quantity refers to the optimal quantity of an item that should be ordered in a single shipment to minimize costs and maximize efficiency.
-It is the quantity that is most likely to help a company balance between ordering too frequently and incurring high ordering costs, and ordering too infrequently and incurring high carrying costs or costs.
+It is the quantity that is most likely to help a company balance between ordering too frequently and incurring high ordering costs, and ordering too infrequently and incurring high carrying costs or stockout costs.

 How do you calculate the recommended order quantity?